Search information pages

 - Short reports: brief reports of data from original research.

+Conflict and Health operates a closed peer-review policy.
 All manuscripts submitted to the journal will be subject to immediate screening by the Editorial Board.
 Appropriate manuscripts will be sent to at least two referees.

 Edited by Olivier Degomme, Ruwan Ratnayake and Bayard Roberts, Conflict and Health is supported by an expert Editorial Board.